sk2282/ECE3400_Team8/ethics.md

 ###### *Short-term and Long-term consequences*
 * Helps to solve the caregiver employment shortage
 * Adapt to meet the needs of care for the elderly over time
+* Family members and loved ones can spend more meaningful time with the elderly because the robot can be delegated for the more mundane tasks they would normally have to do.
-* Adequate but also consist care that may not be provided by a human
+* Adequate but also consist care that may not be provided by a human.
+Care can be provided 24/7 unlike by a personal caregiver.
+[Source](http://www.businessinsider.com/robot-caregivers-for-the-elderly-10-years-away-2017-8)
 ###### *Should consider the relative value of an outcome to different stakeHolders*
 * Happiness for individuals will be approximately the same as if there was a personal caregiver
 * The most people end up happy in this situation